RobThree/TextTableBuilder/README.md

 tablebuilder.TypeHandlers.AddHandler<decimal>((v, _) => $"$ {v:N2}");
 ```

+A `TypeHandler` can also be passed to a `Column`'s constructor, in which case that `TypeHandler` is used for all values in that column.

 ### Null value handling

 A special case is the `NullValueHandler`; by default a `null` value is formatted as an empty string.
 However, you may want to show `null` values as "`<NULL>`" for example.
 To accomplish this we simply use the built-in `NullValueHandler`: